- Birth statistics

 For more information, see How Will I Know When I Am In Labour?.

-For more information, see Induction and Augmentation of Labour.
+For more information, see Induction of labour- Medical and Surgical Methods.

 For more information, see Pain During Childbirth.